Honda Places Restrictions on Which Tires Will Be Replaced

 When to Contact a Defective Tire Attorney

-The Ammons Law Firm LLP offers free consultations to anyone who has suffered damages because of a potentially defective tire.
+The Ammons Law Firm offers free consultations to anyone who has suffered damages because of a potentially defective tire.
 If you have been injured because of a tire failure, you may have a defective tire claim.

 Most cases will fall into one of the three broad categories: